The Importance of Search Query Reporting (And Why Most Agencies Don’t Do It Properly)

 Search query reporting is intent management.
 It is cost control.
 It is performance protection.

-At Zeller Media, we combine manual review with AI-assisted analysis because discipline beats automation alone.
+At Zeller Media, I combine manual review with AI-assisted analysis because discipline beats automation alone.
 Search queries tell you what your market is thinking.
 Ignoring them is choosing not to listen.

 Latest blog posts